- Steans Center

 - Needs Improvement: The audience cannot clearly or easily identify the central ideas or purpose of the student work.
 Information is presented in a disorganized fashion causing the audience to have difficulty following the author's ideas.
 There are many misspellings and/or mechanical errors that negatively affect the audience's ability to read the work.

-Advantages and Disadvantages of Holistic Rubrics
+Advantages of Holistic Rubrics

 - Emphasis on what the learner is able to demonstrate, rather than what s/he cannot do.